-DISPELLING THE MYTHS ABOUT JOB SHARING…
+DISPELLING SOME MYTHS ABOUT JOB-SHARING…

-Employing job sharers will cost the production more money..
+“Employing job-sharers will cost the production more money”

-No extra costs are incurred when employing job sharers and the final rate agreed for that job will be agreed by both.
+No extra costs are incurred when employing job-sharers and the final rate agreed for that job will be agreed by both.

-Job sharing is just work working Mum’s
+“Job sharing is just for working Mum’s”

-Job sharing is for absolutely anyonewho needs it, regardless of their personal circumstances.
-Currently it is a model that works well for parents who can not commit to full time work but the set-up can be applied to any pairing of freelancers.
-Those who have passion projects or elderly parents, people who at that time in their lives just want to work a little less.
-It’s is also an excellent way to assist people with disabilities find the right workload in the industry.
-It simply is a way for freelancers to create part-time work in an industry does not have part-time positions.
+Job sharing is for absolutely anyone who wants or needs it, regardless of their personal circumstances.
+It is a model that works well for parents who cannot always commit to full-time work, but the set-up can also be applied to any pairing of freelancers.
+People who perhaps have a health condition or disability, those who maybe have elderly parents, a partner or family member who needs additional support.
+Sometimes people want to job-share because they are at that time in their lives where they just want to work a little less.
+Often people want to job-share because they have a side project, a small business venture or are pursuing further study.

-So much more work is involved hiring two freelancers instead of one..
+“So much more work is involved hiring two freelancers instead of one”

 Again, not true.
 The only ‘extra’ work involved is the raising of contacts and setting up each freelancers on the system.
 Two people are added to payroll rather than one and once they are set-up, they’re ready to go.